 Sing-Along Steam Train

 This is a year-round attraction, but it’s converted into a Christmas-themed train ride for the holiday season.
 The route is decorated with plenty of Christmas displays and decorations and traditional carols are sung along the way.
 About half way through the ride, the train stops while a grandfatherly actor tells a story about the true meaning of Christmas from his rocking chair.
 You also get a behind-the-scenes look at the some of the park’s rides (including Outlaw Run) while on the route.

 The lines can be discouraging for this ride, but the train carries a good amount of people so the lines usually moves quickly.
 The staff usually tells some good stories and fun facts while you’re waiting.

 Character Meet & Greets

 Don’t miss your chance to meet Rudolph, his friend Bumble the Abominable Snow Monster, and Santa too!
-Just stop by the Carousel Barn to meet the characters and snap a photo or two.
 The meet and greets are free and open to all ages.

 Meet & Greet Schedule: